 It took a while to come to terms with what had happened.
 There was emotional rubble everywhere I turned.
 I cannot recall a turning point.
-It was a progression, but a “new me” slowly emerged.
+It was a progression, but slowly a “new me” emerged.

-Though I resisted she push me to attend a Survivors Of Suicide support group.
-She took me the first time, and I stuck with it for the next seven.
-Pay attention to the body language, not just the words, of others, she would say.
-You can employ approaches suggested from those you judge as successful, she would say.
-You cannot get this insight from reading books, she would say.
-Kathleen was upfront about the folly of trying to figures this out on my own since I had been floundering for months already.
-Too much valuable time slips away.
+"Pay attention to the body language, not just the words, of others," Kathleen would say.
+"You can adopt approaches suggested by those you judge as successful," she would say.
+"You cannot get this insight from reading books," she would say.
+Kathleen was upfront about the folly of trying to figures this out on my own.
+I had been floundering for months already.
+Valuable time was slipping away.